wyieborn/Movie-Recommendation/README.md

 # Movie-Recommendation
 Movie Recommendation using Collaborative Filtering, Redis and Docker.
-The jupyter notebook file "reproduce_redis_recommendation.ipynb" has redis commands for verifying and analyzing purpose.
+The jupyter notebook file "reproduce_redis_recommendation.ipynb" has redis commands for interacting with redis server and recommendations steps breakdown.
 Please install docker and make sure its running.

 -------------------------------------------------------------------------------------------------------------